rune-rs/rune/site/content/posts/2020-12-07-faster-tests.md

 path = "test.rs"
 ```

-And this is where the magic happens.
-We write a `build.rs` extension to perform our own autodiscovery:
+Next is where the magic happens.
+We write a `build.rs` extension to perform our
+own autodiscovery:

 ```rust
 use std::env;